FHWA Contact: Christopher B Douwes, Community Planner

 Program Guidance: www.fhwa.dot.gov/environment/recreational_trails/guidance/

 This page links to the RTP Guidance, other relevant FHWA procedures, financial management, accessibility, and summaries of State practices.
-The RTP Guidance webpage is consistent with the Transportation Enhancement (TE) Guidance webpage.
-Some resources applicable to the RTP may be labeled Transportation Enhancement Activities, and some resources applicable to TE may be labeled Recreational Trails Program.
+The RTP Guidance webpage is consistent with the Transportation Alternatives Program webpage.
+Some resources applicable to the RTP may be labeled Transportation Alternatives Program, and some resources applicable to TAP may be labeled Recreational Trails Program.
 These programs can and should work together toward common goals.
-TE and RTP program managers should work together.
+TAP and RTP program managers should work together.

 The RTP Publications page has links to the Trails Publications Order Form, publications available from the USDA Forest Service Technology and Development Program, accessibility publications, and selected trail related publications from Federal Land Management agencies and from nonprofit organizations.